maxoyn/OGL_Noscope/README.md

 Lightning: There’s no lightning in the scene other than a point light aimed from the player. <br/>
 Objects: Loaded using ASSIMP.
 There are two - an enemy and a weapon. <br/>
 Aiming: The center of the screen has a crosshair consisted of 4 triangles.<br/>
-Game element: There is a timer to help measure your reaction and improve.<br/>
+Game element: There is a timer to help measure your reaction and improve.
+It's displayed when quitting.
+(Image 2)<br/>

 How does it work?<br/>
 To detect if the enemy is hit he has a bounding sphere.
 A ray cast is executed to see if you are aiming within it. <br/>